Mariners get 2B Kolten Wong from Brewers for Winker, Toro - WHIZ News

 Wong, 32, batted .251 this season and had a career-best 15 homers to go with 47 RBIs and 17 steals in 134 games.
 He had a .339 on-base percentage and .430 slugging percentage.

+Adam Frazier was Seattle’s primary second baseman last season but struggled at the plate and hit just .238 with a .612 OPS.

-But the two-time Gold Glove winner had an uncharacteristically tough season in the field with 17 errors to match his career high.
+Wong, a two-time Gold Glove winner, did have an uncharacteristically tough season in the field with 17 errors to match his career high.

+“I think he owned it at the end of the season.
+He didn’t have the kind of year, particularly with his hands, that his own expectations are for himself,” Hollander said.
+“He brought it up to me on the phone that he’s prepared to be much better defensively next year.
+He’s always been an outstanding defender.”

 After ending a 21-year playoff drought, adding a second baseman had been one of the Mariners’ chief offseason objectives.
 Wong was Milwaukee’s starting second baseman for the last two years after spending his first eight seasons with the St. Louis Cardinals.